scottishgovernment/resources.mygov.scot/_additional/content-style.md

 Guidance on content style for mygov.scot, based upon the Government Digital Service GOV.UK editorial style guide.

-<div style="color: #9F6000; background-color: #FEEFB3; font-size: 26px; border-style: solid; border-width: 2px; padding: 5px;">&#10148; Please note this document is currently in <strong>draft</strong> status and may be subject to change.
+<div class="info-note caution">Please note this document is currently in <strong>draft</strong> status and may be subject to change.
 We are happy to receive feedback on this document via the channels in the footer.</div>

 ## Writing for mygov.scot